RedEyeBunny/PassGuard/README.md

 - **Strong Password Generator**: Generate complex and secure passwords tailored to your needs.
 - **User-Friendly Interface**: Intuitive and easy-to-navigate interface for managing credentials.
 - **Search Functionality**: Quickly search for stored credentials by account name or category.
-- **Categorization**: Organize passwords by categories such as work, personal, social media, etc.
 - **Multi-Platform Support**: Works seamlessly on Windows, macOS, and Linux.

 ---